Continually Updated Clinical Reference

 The neurologic examination may show areflexia, loss of proprioceptive sense with sensory ataxia, and Argyll Robertson pupils.
 Typically, these pupils are bilaterally small (miotic) and fail to constrict further in response to light but do demonstrate normal constriction to accommodation.
 This is caused by lesions in the area immediately rostral to the nucleus of Edinger-Westphal (periaqueductal gray).
 Nonsyphilitic causes of Argyll Robertson pupil include diabetes mellitus, multiple sclerosis, Wernicke encephalopathy, Lyme disease, sarcoidosis, herpes zoster, tumor, and hemorrhage.

 No spirochetes have been found in the posterior columns.
 The causes of the tabetic (from the Latin word, which means shriveling) changes are unclear.
 Onset of this syndrome is often 20-30 years after the initial infection.
-Treatment is unsatisfactory; PCN does not reverse the symptoms, although it may normalize CSF abnormalities.
+Treatment is unsatisfactory; penicillin does not reverse the symptoms, although it may normalize CSF abnormalities.

-General paresis (of the insane)
+General Paresis (of the Insane)

 Pathologically, this type is characterized by a perivascular and meningeal chronic inflammatory reaction with meningeal fibrosis, granular ependymitis, degeneration of the cortical parenchyma (ie, atrophy, gliosis), and tissue invasion with spirochetes.
+[13] Fisher plaques have been described in advanced stages.
+These plaques are small demyelinating lesions in brain parenchyma located primarily in the frontal and parietal cortices.
+[31]

 The onset of psychiatric symptoms of general paresis can be insidious, first noticed by family and friends rather than the patient.
 These include loss of ambition at work, memory lapses, irritability, unusual giddiness, apathy, withdrawal, and a decline in attention to personal affairs.
 Later, patients may present with mental changes simulating schizophrenia, euphoric mania, paranoia, toxic psychosis, or presenile dementias.
 Presenile dementia is most common, manifesting with depression, confusion, and severe impairment of memory and judgment.

 In the late stages of the disease, occurring generally within 5 years of the onset of symptoms, almost all patients with general paresis are demented, often with periodic convulsions and progressive vegetative degeneration until they die.
-The mnemonic PARESIS captures these signs, as follows: personality, affect, reflexes (hyperactive), eye (eg, Argyll Robertson pupils), sensorium (eg, illusions, delusions, hallucinations), intellect (eg, decreased recent memory, orientation, calculations, judgment, insight), and speech.
+The mnemonic PARESIS captures these signs, as follows:

 The CSF is characterized by lymphocytic pleocytosis, elevation of protein levels, elevation of immunoglobulin G index, and reactive VDRL test result.
 Check the serum fluorescent treponemal antibody absorption (FTA-ABS) test.